Hidden Palace Zone

 Some hacks, like Sonic 2 Delta and Sonic 2 Long Version, have attempted to restore the level using the graphics from the prototype version and level map and object data from the graphic-less version in the final release.

 Hidden Palace was removed but not forgotten.
 The name was recycled in Sonic & Knuckles for use in an unrelated level, and some of the background art was re-used in Sonic Spinball's Toxic Caves, also designed by Craig Stitt.
 Some elements like the glowing bridges and spheres in the background were used later in Sonic 3's IceCap Zone as well.
+The zone finally was restored 21 years later, as a single-act level in the 2013 remake of Sonic 2.

 When Hidden Palace Zone was first made accessible to the public, there was much speculation about the existence of a Tails 1-up monitor at the start of the stage.
 Sonic 2 was built off Sonic 1, and early in development monitor designations were reassigned.
 The object subtype number for the Tails 1-up monitor was orignally the object subtype number of a Sonic 1-up monitor.
 The early Nick Arcade prototype places Tails 1-up monitors in Green Hill Zone where the Sonic monitor should be.